Streams data flow: ingest (RTMP/SRT/WHIP/TUS2) → transcode → CMAF over MoQT → signed playback to browsers and native SDKs.

 The catalog

-Every stream carries a catalog (a subset ofdraft-ietf-moq-catalog) that
+Every stream carries a catalog (a subset ofdraft-ietf-moq-catalog)

-track, so it can update mid-stream (a rendition added, a codec switched).
-VOD
+.catalog track.
+Thus the catalog can update mid-stream (a rendition added,

-ships the catalog as catalog.json over HTTPS.
-The viewer parses the catalog,
+a codec switched).
+VOD ships the catalog as catalog.json over HTTPS.

-opens a MediaSource buffer per track, and feeds CMAF segments into it.
+feeds CMAF segments into it.

 Lanes & QoS

-Streams ride MoQT’s group/object model.
-Each CMAF fragment is one MoQT object; an init/keyframe fragment opens a new group (so a late joiner can start at a group boundary).
-Objects carry a priority: the init segment is highest priority (it must arrive before media decodes), media segments follow.
-Under loss, the relay drops by priority and group age rather than blocking the whole stream — buffered, adaptive delivery, not a frame-perfect interactive lane.| Property | Streams behavior |
+Streams use MoQT’s group/object model.
+Each CMAF fragment is one MoQT object.
+An init/keyframe fragment opens a new group, so a late joiner can start at a group boundary.
+Objects carry a priority.
+The init segment is highest priority, because it must arrive before media decodes.
+Media segments follow.
+Under loss, the relay drops by priority and group age.
+It does not block the whole stream.
+This is buffered, adaptive delivery, not a frame-perfect interactive lane.Codecs & packaging

 - Video: H.264/AVC (

-mp4a.40.2). - Container: CMAF / fragmented MP4 (fMP4) —
+mp4a.40.2). - Container: CMAF / fragmented MP4 (fMP4):

 Signed playback (JWT)

-and re-open before expiry to keep long viewers alive.
+default 1 h).
+Re-mint and re-open before expiry to keep long viewers alive.

 - Realtime Tracks — the MoQT publish/subscribe primitive underneath every modality.